 They often hit word counts of 3,000 or more.
-There’s blog posts that are upwards to 10,000 on some sites.
+There are blog posts that are upwards to 10,000 on some sites.

 Why is this becoming a huge trend?
-Well, according Orbit Media Studios, the average content length was 808 words in 2014.
-It jumped up to 1,054 words in 2016, and continues to rise.
+Well, according to Orbit Media Studios, the average content length was 808 words in 2014.
+It jumped up to 1,054 words in 2016 and continues to rise.

 This doesn’t mean that short form content doesn’t work.
 Look at news or weather websites.
 They use a few hundred words to get across the point, and that’s what matters.

 In most niches, especially marketing or business related, 300 words won’t cut it.